-Three planned initiatives will have a major impact on use of College facilities and property.
-The initiatives include:
+Two planned initiatives will have a major impact on use of College facilities and property.
+The initiative includes:

-- Renovation and upgrade of the Napier Avenue Campus Academic Facility - Introduction of Enology, Viticulture and Culinary Programs - Construct a new Technology Center on the Napier Avenue Campus, currently in progress and scheduled to open in September 2016
+- Renovation and upgrade of the Napier Avenue Campus Academic Facility - Introduction of Enology, Viticulture and Culinary Programs

-A summary of the three projects follows.
+A summary of the two projects follows.